 Girls, in general, are more inclined towards suicide ideation (24%), planning (20%), and attempting (11%) than boys, according to the US teen suicide rate.

-The rate of suicides committed by 10-to-24-year-olds increased drastically between 2007 and 2018 and is likely to be caused by poor mental health and lack of professional help.
+The rate of suicides committed by 10-to-24-year-olds has been increasing every year.
+It is likely due to poor mental health and lack of professional help.

 11. 81% of deaths in the 10 to 24 age group were male.